Chukak/containers/docs/sorted_list.md

 ### Remove from the position
 To remove an element from a position, use the `remove` method.
 The `remove` method, checks an available range.
-If the position, from which you want to remove an element is less than zero, or outside of the range of the list, the `remove` method throws an `out_of_range` exception.
-This method is safe, can be use in an empty list.
+If the position, from which you want to remove an element is less than zero, or outside of the range of the list, the `remove` method throws the `out_of_range` error.
+This method is safe, can be use when the list is empty.
-Returns the deleted element, or throws an `out_of_range` exception.
+Returns the deleted element.
 ```cpp
 sorted_list<int> list = {2, 3, 1};
 ...